kush2shah/FlightApp/docs/README.md

 # FlightApp ✈️

-A personal iOS flight tracking app built with SwiftUI and FlightAware's AeroAPI.
+A personal iOS flight tracking app built with SwiftUI that combines real-time flight data, award availability, and cash price comparison.

 ## About